wlads/reefpoints/source/posts/2014-12-28-lessons-learned-three-years-running-a-software-consultancy.md

 What happened was that there was little to no incentive to speed up the contract signing for our client.
-We were working, doing what they wanted, and they had not obligation to pay us.
+We were working, doing what they wanted, and they had no obligation to pay us.
 I realize some of you are reading this and thinking "Rookie Move!" but consider the context.
 Starting work with large clients prior to contracts being compelted is actually a common practice in the Enterprise.
 I hear some of you